Menu

 Book Now - From £100.00

-During the course we will cover
+During the course, you will cover the following:

-• Equipment and suppliers.
+• Tanneries and suppliers

 Practical Leather Conservation Course for Historic Leather 28th – 31st May 2024